aidamouref/Project-Broadway/README.md

 ![standarised_final](Images/standarised_final.png)

-In this case, the model fits much more reasonable...the R2 tells us that 75% of the changes in weekly grosses are explained by variations in the Xs.
-The variable 'weeknumber' is non significant but it makes sense as it has no linear relationship with the Y. The rest of the variables show a clear significance to the Y.
+In this case, the distributions look quite centered and the model fits much more reasonable: the R2 reflects that 74% of the changes in weekly grosses are explained by variations in the Xs.
+The variable 'weeknumber' is non significant but it makes sense as it has no linear relationship with the Y. It actually could be dropped from the model.
+The rest of the variables show a clear significance to the Y.
 If we touch nothing else, the weekly grosses are approximately $756 using this model.
 The number of performances, seats sold and the value of the top ticket price increase weekly grosses.
 Also, pop-rock musicals incrase profits more than other types of musicals.

 ### Split, train, test